amiller-smg3/Heroku-Webcrawler/README.md

 # Blog Post

-Please visit [Salesforce REST API](https://www.google.com) blog post for a deeper explanation of this repo.
+Please visit [HEROKU AUTOMATION AND SALESFORCE](https://chicagocloudgroup.com/heroku-automation-and-salesforce/) blog post for a deeper explanation of this repo.

 Please feel free to fork and/or download this repo for your own uses.